Elymas: In the Bible

 In Acts 13, Paul the Apostle and Barnabas travel to the city of Paphos in Cyprus, where the Roman Proconsul, Sergius Paulus, wishes to hear them speak about Jesus.
-Elymas, described as a false prophet and a sorcerer, opposes them, whereupon Paul (who is here referred to for the first time by his Roman name) announces that God intends to make Elymas temporarily blind.
+Elymas, described as a false prophet and a sorcerer, opposes them, whereupon Paul (who is referred to for the first time by his Roman name) announces that God intends to make Elymas temporarily blind.
 A cloud of darkness immediately begins blocking his sight; after this, Sergius Paulus is converted to Christianity.

 According to The Golden Legend, Elymas later stirred up a riot of Jews and pagans in Salamina (Salamis) against Barnabas, resulting in his death.

 Name

 Acts 13:8 says, "Elymas the mágos (for so his name is translated) opposed them".
 "Elymas" is possibly derived from the Arabic ‘alīm "learned" or "wise", and may be used to translate mágos.
 Bar-Jesus means "Son of Joshua" or "Son of Jesus" in Aramaic.